tenfajnybartek/EndSectors/README.md

 - No code, classes, or implementation from OpenSectors, OpenSourceSectors, or OpenSectors original were used; all modifications are based solely on PocketSectors concepts.

 Basically: this is a **learning/testing framework**, done for fun.
 Not meant for serious production servers.
+>
+## Note: The project is being rewritten from scratch on its own foundation and will no longer be a fork.